trace-spatial/trace-sensing-engine/HOW_TRACE_USES_IT.md

         { mode: Turning, confidence: 0.88, duration_ms: 800 },
     ],
     transitions: [
-        { type: TURN, confidence: 0.85, timestamp: 1702000000800 },
+        { type: TURN, confidence: 0.85 },
     ],
 }
 ```

-This says: "Over the last ~1 second, user was mostly walking, then turned.
-Confidence in the turn is 85%."
+This says: "User was walking, then turned.
+85% confident on the turn."

-It does NOT say: "User turned toward their desk" or "User walked into the kitchen."
+It doesn't say where, why, or what it means.
 That's Trace's job.

+---

-## Integration points
+## Integration

-### 1. Continuous motion tracking

-**What Trace does:**
-- Collect windows continuously in background
-- Track motion_mode over time (build state machine)
 - Build timeline of where user's body was

 **From the engine:**